ak15199/mwt/README.md

     print(fibonacci(500))
     print(fibonacci(500))

+### A Note of Caution

+Just because you can do something, it doesn't mean that you should.

+The MWT decorator is a quick and easy way to resduce extended time in calculation, but it is by definition not perfect: there are overheads to the memoization and garbage collection process implicit in memoization, and caution in its use is presented.

+In particular, watch out for the overall time executed, and secondly the cache hit ratio: if the percentage of hits is small, then the net effect is to add overhead, not reduce it.

+There are two things that can be done to evaluate performance.
+The first and most obvious is to profile timings and see whether time overall has been saved with the addition of the decorator.

+The other is to analyze cache statistics after the containing code has been running for a while.
+MWT provides a stats interface to assist with this, and it can be utilized like this:

+    fmt = "%-15s %8s %8s %8s %8s %8s %8s"
+    print(fmt%("Cache", "Length", "Hits", "Misses", "Purged",
+            "Timeouts", "HWM"))
+    stats = mwt.stats()
+    for stat in stats:
+        print(fmt%(stat["cache"], stat["length"], stat["hits"],
+                stat["misses"], stat["purged"], stat["timeouts"],
+                stat["hwm"]))

+Which will produce output like this which will allow you to see how effective the memoization process is for each of the functions that are
+decorated:

+    Cache               Length    Hits   Misses   Purged Timeouts      HWM opc.hue:rgbToHsv         0       0        0        0        0        0
+    opc.hue:hue              0       0        0        0        0        0
+    opc.hue:hsvToRgb     27167   32785      270     5103        0    27183

+A high hit:miss ratio indicates that the cache is performing well.

+If the ratio is poor, though, then don't give up straight away: it's possible that matters may be improved by tweaking the target method's calling parameters (for example, bounding a float to perhaps a couple of digits of precision).

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.